CodeMusic/RoverByte/README.md

+It seems the links didn’t work due to the structure of your repository.
+Here’s an updated version of the README.md that correctly links to the whitepapers in the PenphinMind branch:

 # 🏁 Rover: The AI-Driven Ecosystem for Robotics, Automation, and Life Management
 ![Rover](https://github.com/CodeMusic/RoverByte/blob/main/roverbanner.jpg?raw=true)
 **Building an interconnected AI ecosystem—one Rover at a time.**